KyryloTaher/moneyalloc/README.md

 - **Delete** removes the selected bucket and all of its descendants.
 - **Expand all / Collapse all** control the visibility of the hierarchy tree.
 - The form on the right displays the details of the selection and exposes fields when you are adding or editing items.
+- Update the **Current value** field whenever the value of an allocation changes (for example after a price movement).
+- The **Tools** menu hosts the distribution calculator and the distribution history browser.

 The *Children share* label helps you verify that the percentages of the immediate children sum up correctly for the selected parent.

+## Distributing money

+Use **Tools → Distribute funds…** to enter the amount you would like to allocate and the maximum deviation (in percentage points) you are willing to tolerate.
+The dialog calculates the target value for every included allocation, highlights which buckets need investment or divestment and allows you to save the plan to the database.

+Saved plans can be reviewed or deleted via **Tools → Distribution history…**.
+The history view shows the recorded totals, the tolerance that was used and the recommended actions for each allocation.

 ## CSV import/export format